HBhakunamatata/HBhakunamatata.github.io/_posts/2020-07-21-UploadFile.markdown

 ---
 layout: post
 title: "UploadFile in Tomcat"
-description: How to use upload a file in Tomcat
+description: How to upload a file in Tomcat
 date: 2020-07-21
 categories: Servlet
 ---
-How to use upload a file in Tomcat

 # UploadFile in Tomcat